 - Multiple Inspections: Violations discovered during multiple inspections of a single establishment or worksite may not be grouped.
-Where only one inspection report has been completed, an inspection at the same establishment or worksite shall be considered a single inspection even if it continues for a period of more than one day, or is discontinued with the intention of later resuming it. - Separate Establishments of the Same Employer: The employer shall be issued separate citations for each establishment or worksite where inspections are conducted, either simultaneously or at different times.
-If inspectors conduct inspections at two establishments belonging to the same employer and instances of the same violation are discovered during each inspection, the violations shall not be grouped.

-- General Duty Clause: Because a General Duty Clause citation covers all aspects of a serious hazard where no standard exists, there shall be no grouping of separate violations.
+Where only one inspection report has been completed, an inspection at the same establishment or worksite shall be considered a single inspection even if it continues for a period of more than one day or is discontinued with the intention of later resuming it. - Separate Establishments of the Same Employer: The employer shall be issued separate citations for each establishment or worksite where inspections are conducted, either simultaneously or at different times.
+If inspectors conduct inspections at two establishments belonging to the same employer and instances of the same violation are discovered during each inspection, the violations shall not be grouped. - General Duty Clause: Because a General Duty Clause citation covers all aspects of a serious hazard where no standard exists, there shall be no grouping of separate violations.
 This policy, however, does not prohibit grouping a violation with a related violation of a specific standard. - Egregious Violations: Violations, which are proposed as instance-byinstance citations, shall not normally be combined or grouped.

-See CPL 02-00-080, Handling of Cases to be Proposed for Violation-by-Violation Penalties, dated October 21, 1990. - I. Violations Regarding Health Standards: Reference US-OSHA current FOM, chapter 4. - J. Violations Regarding the Noise Standard: Reference US-OSHA current FOM, chapter 4. - K. Violations Regarding the Respiratory Protection Standard: Reference US-OSHA current FOM, chapter 4. - L. Violations Regarding Air Contaminant Standards: Reference US-OSHA current FOM, chapter 4. - M. Violations Regarding Personal Hygiene Practices: Reference US-OSHA current FOM, chapter 4. - N. Biological Monitoring: Reference US-OSHA current FOM, chapter 4.
+- I. Violations Regarding Health Standards: federal OSHA current FOM, ch.
+4. - J. Violations Regarding Noise: IL OSHA Directive - K. Violations Regarding the Respiratory Protection Standard: federal OSHA current FOM, ch.
+4. - L. Violations Regarding Air Contaminant Standards: federal OSHA current FOM, ch.
+4. - M. Violations Regarding Personal Hygiene Practices: federal OSHA current FOM, ch.
+4. - N. Biological Monitoring: federal OSHA current FOM, ch.
+4.

-4-3 USE OF THE GENERAL DUTY CLAUSE
+4-2 USE OF THE GENERAL DUTY CLAUSE

-Section 20(a) of the IL OSH Act contains the general duty clause that may be used by IL-OSHA where there is no standard that applies to the particular hazard and in situations where a recognized hazard is created in whole or in part by conditions not covered by a standard.
+Section 20(a) of the IL OSH Act contains the general duty clause that may be used by IL OSHA where there is no standard that applies to the particular hazard and in situations where a recognized hazard is created in whole or in part by conditions not covered by a standard.